saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 </pre>

- If we run the pre and post change check when everything is fine, we see the following:
+ After having things setup, we run a pre and post change check:

 ```